glouppe/info8002-large-scale-data-systems/project/README.md

 ## Organization

-This project is a requirement to pass INFO8002, and **must** be completed and submitted with all deliverables to the [Montefiore submission system](https://submit.montefiore.ulg.ac.be/) by the **hard deadline** of `21/12/2018 23:59`.
+This project is a requirement to pass the course, and **must** be completed and submitted with all deliverables to the [Montefiore submission system](https://submit.montefiore.ulg.ac.be/) by the **hard deadline** of  December 21, 2018 23:59.
 You are allowed to implement the project by yourself, or in groups with a maximum of *3* students.
 Please register your group on the platform, also if you are working alone.

 ## Implementation

 You are tasked with the implementation of a distributed key-value store.
-This module should provide a service to store `(key, value)` pairs while guaranteeing persistence and integrity.
+This module should provide a service to store `(key, value)` pairs while guaranteeing their persistence and integrity.

 Your implementation should be designed around three main components:
 - a top-level store component that interfaces with the main application.